evmar/retrowin32/win32/README.md

 This directory contains retrowin32's implementation of Windows and win32 API.

-## winapi
+## Windows API

-The Windows API lives in modules found in `src/winapi`, which are broken down roughly by the underlying DLLs that Windows uses.
+The Windows API mostly lives in crates found in `dll/`.
+(Previously it was in `src/winapi/` and some haven't fully moved.)

 Each given Windows function like `CreateWindowA()` is written in Rust.
 A custom `dllexport` attribute is then picked up by a code generator to generate the